swastvika/planno-config-server/README.md

-# planno-config-server
+# swastik-config-server
-Config Server for Planno App to keep all Service Configurations.
+Config Server for Swastik Apps to keep all micro-services Configurations.